Darragh Ennis

-Darragh Ennis (born 29 September 1980) is an Irish entomologist, neuroscientist, professional quizzer, and television personality.
+Darragh Ennis is an Irish entomologist, neuroscientist, professional quizzer, and television personality.
 He is a researcher at the University of Oxford and one of the "Chasers" on the ITV game show The Chase, where he is known by the alias "The Menace".

 Early life and science career

 Ennis was born in Dublin, and grew up in Rathcoole.
 He studied at Maynooth University, graduating with a BSc in biology in 2003, and a PhD in ecology in 2008.
 After completing his doctorate, he worked as a biomedical scientist at ICON for a year before undertaking postdoctoral research at Concordia University in Montreal, Canada, from 2010 until 2012.
 Since 2013, he has worked as a laboratory manager and research technician in the Department of Biochemistry at the University of Oxford, where he specialises in researching the brains of insects.

 On 12 May 2024, Ennis announced the pre-order of his book entitled The Body: 10 Things You Should Know via Instagram.
 It was released on 26 September 2024.